DurstewitzLab/RNNtopoDSR/README.md

 will queue 5 runs for each setting and use 10 parallel workers with each 2 threads.

 ## 2.3 Evaluating models
-Evaluating trained model is done via `evaluate.jl`.
-Here, the path to the (test) data, the model experiment directory, and the settings to be passed to the various metrics employed, have to be provided.
+Evaluating trained models is done via `evaluate.jl`.
+Providing all information in the [default settings](settings/defaults.json) file, including file/model paths, enables evaluation of single models or a whole iterative pruning procedure done on the PLRNN.

 # Specifics